How Much Commission Does Your Insurance Agent REALLY Earn?

 If you were put in such a situation too, can you confidently say that you will NOT let money influence you, even at a subconscious level?

-Wilfred Ling, who works for an IFA, shared this expose from an agent on his blog a few years ago:
+Wilfred Ling, who works for an IFA, also shared this letter from an agent on his blog a few years ago:

 While you cannot change that, what we can change is by becoming more educated consumers so that we’re less likely to fall for any salesperson’s tricks.